BackstagecrewIS/devsite/README.md

 **What are you aiming to achieve in the first place and for whom?**

 *** Users
-The site is designed to allow visitors to the site to ask questions of the site owner.
+The site is designed to allow visitors to the site to register and ask questions of the site owner.

-Users should be able to use the site without having further instruction.
+Users should be able to use the site without having additional instruction.

 The interface should be simple and work on a variety of devices.